Melania Trump Lawsuit Update: First Lady ‘Plans To Cash In’ — A ‘FLOTUS First’

 First Lady Melania Trump has reportedly re-filed her libel lawsuit against Daily Mail after a court rejected the suit earlier.
 In the latest update, Melania is planning on “cashing in” on her trademark using her position as the wife of a sitting president, this according to a USA Today report.

 Melania Trump has doubled her efforts to seek relief against the London-based parent company, Mail Online.
-Trump is seeking $150 in damages against the American outpost, which, as the source reports, has been “comparatively” amenable to her “husband’s political career.”
+Trump is seeking $150 million in damages against the American outpost, which, as the source reports, has been “comparatively” amenable to her “husband’s political career.”
 USA Today says the Melania Trump lawsuit is unprecedented — a “FLOTUS first.”

 Trump sued the media giant for publishing a post based on a Slovenian magazine article that alleged Melania’s former modeling agency was also a front for high-end escort services.
 The DM article has since been retracted.